Seritage Growth Properties (SRG): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The original location was in New York.
+The company's original location and current headquarters is in New York, New York.

 Founding team members